 INSTALLING THE NEW PIPES

 Before I could install anything I had to haul all the chain off the boat and pile it up on the marina dock, to give me a clear working space.

 Luckily, the plywood base of the bunks had only been screwed to the beam structure underneath, so I removed the complete starboard side section, which gave me much more space to work in.
 I marked where the hole needed to be in the intervening bulkhead and cut a hole using a 2½” inch hole cutter.
 I also had to greatly enlarge the tiny drain hole in the bottom of the original chain locker, to be able to position the 2” inch diameter curved pipe.
-I didn’t want this to show above the 6” inch bed foam, so I kept it at 5” inches above the bed boards.
+I didn't want this to show above the 6” inch bed foam either, so I kept it at only 5” inches above the bed boards.